pythonusermia/FreshPlansiOS/README.md

 **Fresh Plans** is a modern, data-driven iOS meal planning and grocery management application.
 It helps users eliminate "decision fatigue" by generating intelligent meal plans and automatically aggregating ingredients into a checkable shopping list.

+Note: This project is currently a Work in Progress (WIP).

 ---

 ##  Features